5 Best Competitor Price Tracking Tools (2026 Comparison)

 Eric Do Couto

-Eric Do Couto is Head of Marketing at Visualping, where he leads growth and competitive intelligence strategy.
-He has over a decade of experience implementing pricing and competitive monitoring systems for SaaS businesses.
+Eric Do Couto is Head of Marketing at Visualping, the website change monitoring platform used by more than 2 million people and 85% of Fortune 500 companies.
+He leads content strategy, SEO operations, and growth programs, and runs Visualping's own competitive intelligence program on the same monitoring infrastructure this guide evaluates.
+Over a decade of experience building pricing and competitive monitoring systems for SaaS businesses.